 National Statistics on live tables of dwelling stock, produced by DLUHC are used as row and column margins for the estimates on dwellings by tenure.
 These are the total number of dwellings in each local authority (Table 100) and the total number of dwellings in each tenure at the country level (Table 104).

 To estimate the number of households and dwellings that fall within each tenure category at the local authority level we use the Generalised Structure Preserving Estimator (PDF, 2.26MB) (GSPREE) method.
 The GSPREE method uses small area estimation techniques to combine and draw strength from several data sources.

 For estimates at the household and dwellings level, 2011 Census data is supplemented with social survey data from the Annual Population Survey (APS) to generate more reliable and complete estimates than it would be possible to generate from each source individually.
 As the input data sources are household level datasets, an occupancy rate adjustment needs to be applied to them to provide an indication of the number of dwellings.
-Before the GSPREE model is run to produce our dwellings estimates, census data and unweighted tenure counts from the APS are divided by the regional occupancy rate for each tenure and year taken from the English Housing Survey (EHS).
+Before the GSPREE model is run to produce our dwellings estimates, 2011 Census data and unweighted tenure counts from the 2012 to 2020 APS data are divided by the regional occupancy rate for each tenure and year taken from the English Housing Survey (EHS).
 These are then used as the input data sources for the dwellings model.